 - A37.
 Competence relates to the nature and level of expertise of the management's expert.
 Capability relates to the ability of the management's expert to exercise that competence in the circumstances.
 Factors that influence capability may include, for example, geographic location, and the availability of time and resources.
 Objectivity relates to the possible effects that bias, conflict of interest or the influence of others may have on the professional or business judgement of the management's expert.
-The competence, capabilities and objectivity of a management's work, are important factors in relation to the reliability of any information produced by a management's expert. - A38.
+The competence, capabilities and objectivity of a management's expert, and any controls within the entity over that expert's work, are important factors in relation to the reliability of any information produced by a management's expert. - A38.
 Information regarding the competence, capabilities and objectivity of a management's expert may come from a variety of sources, such as: - Personal experience with previous work of that expert. - Discussions with that expert.